otto-de/api-guidelines/content/references/REST/identifiers.md

 - symmetrically encrypted variant of the ec-uuid
 - not stable for any given user account since it contains a date
   - so multiple lId values refer to any given user
-- not recommended by FT4/identity to build new logic upon
+- not recommended by Team Identity to build new logic upon
 - quite widely used in code ([almost 500 hits in code](https://github.com/search?q=org%3Aotto-ec+lId&type=Code))
 - most of the time used to get to the ec-uuid inside